nikhilgarg28/pymemsim/README.md

 # pymemsim
-Python program to simulate the number of CPU cycles taken by a memory lookup for modern processors
+pymemsim tries to simulate memory lookups on modern processors.

 Many interesting programs are often bottlenecked on just the memory bandwidth.
 In such cases, processor is just waiting for memory almost all the time.
 This